Altos Advert - August 1978

 Altos presents a new standard in quality and reliability - Altos ACS8000

-Later versions of the Altos micro added support for Pick - a multi-valued database-like system that wasn't an actual operating system but acted like one - and Dibol, a language popular on DEC minicomputers.
+Later versions of the Altos micro added support for Pick - a multi-valued database system that wasn't an actual operating system but acted like one - and Dibol, a language popular on DEC minicomputers.
 This was particularly useful as the Altos micro cost about half that of a DEC mini.